telerik/kendo-react-buttons/docs/buttongroup/index.md

     );
 ```

-For detailed information on the Kendo UI ButtonGroup configuration for React, refer to the [ButtonGroup client-side API documentation]({% slug api_buttongroup_kendouiforreact %}).
+For detailed information on the ButtonGroup configuration, refer to its [API documentation]({% slug api_buttongroup_kendouiforreact %}).

 ## Keyboard Navigation